 File Cleanup Tool

-If you are interested in cleaning up your Canvas files or have been asked to identify which files are no longer used, the File Cleanup tool can help you out.
-Canvas makes it easier to keep files in your course, including duplicates and old files that are no longer relevant.
+Many courses have extra files that are no longer used in the course.
+If you would like to identify and clean out those files you can do so using the File Cleanup Tool in Canvas.
 The File Cleanup Tool helps you quickly identify and delete old, irrelevant files in your course to make the files section of your course easier to manage and more usable and accessible.

 Adding the File Cleanup Tool to Your Course